-I think the first aspect of it was trying to deal with my own anger as a young man.
+The first aspect of it was trying to deal with my own anger as a young man.
 So I started putting some of my thoughts down on paper.
 I’m a clinical psychologist, so in dealing with some of my angry male patients, I wanted to have something that they could read.
 There weren’t any books out there at the time that I really thought fit the bill, so I started writing a few chapters here and there and then decided to expand it to a book.

 How have cultural understandings of or approaches to anger changed throughout history?